Common Weight Loss Myths

 When you hear something enough, you start to believe it.
-Even if there’s a voice inside of your bulbous head screaming at you not to believe something so obviously phony that you’d be a moron to believe it, somehow you wind up conning yourself into believing.
+Even if there’s a voice inside of your bulbous melon screams at you not to believe something so obviously phony that you’d be a moron to believe it, somehow you wind up conning yourself into thinking it’s true.
 Case in point — our palms are not hairy and we have not gone blind.
 (You were wrong, Monsignor McHugh!)

 Still, some myths simply refuse to go away no matter how many times they’re debunked.
 And weight loss has more than a few whoppers out there.
 (Pun unintentional, we swear.)
-So as you ready to shed excess poundage for the New Year to earn that summer body to put on display at the nude beach, keep in mind these five weight-loss myths …
+So as you ready to shed excess poundage for the New Year to earn that summer body to put on display at the nude beach this summer, keep in mind these five weight-loss myths …

 #1.
 RAPID WEIGHT LOSS IS A TERRIBLE, HORRIBLE, NO GOOD, VERY BAD THING